This post may contain affiliate links. Read the full disclosure here

 I made the recipe as an impromptu side dish from leftover ingredients from other recipes.
 It’s sort of a cross between scalloped potatoes and potato skins making it a dish suitable for a family holiday or a super bowl party.
 All of that bacon and cheese and sour cream on top of thick slices of potatoes in a luscious cheese sauce.

-How do you make loaded baked potato casserole?
+How to make baked potato casserole

 You start by boiling unpeeled potatoes until fork tender.
 Slice the potatoes pretty thick since they are already fully cooked so that they hold their shape.
 Layer the potatoes in a baking dish and set them aside for later.